ungaro/foundry2react/README.md

 # Foundry2React

+> [!WARNING]
+> This work is WIP, currently not all features are working.
+The output is currently for VITE, and some of the output is still not good.
+Also the tool name will change.
+You can see a sample output from [TokenTestComponent](./out/TokenTestComponent.tsx)

 ## Description

 Foundry2React is a powerful tool designed to automatically generate React components from Foundry Solidity test files.
 This project bridges the gap between smart contract testing and frontend development, allowing developers to quickly create interactive frontend representations of their Solidity tests.